Create a Website Account - Manage notification subscriptions, save form progress and more.

 Technically, all plastics can be recycled.
 However, not all are recycled because there is no economically feasible market for them.
 Refer to our list of What’s Recyclable, What’s Not.

-Both natural and artificial trees are collected on yard waste day.
+Both natural and artificial trees are collected on the day yard waste and large items are collected in your neighborhood.
 Please remove all decorations and lights from your tree prior to setting it out for collection.

 No, burning garbage is illegal and can be dangerous.
 Breathing in smoke from burning garbage can cause or worsen asthma, bronchitis, and emphysema and may damage children's lungs.
 Burning plastic also releases many cancer-causing agents into the air that you and your neighbors breathe.